3110/atom-uart-transponder/README.md

 ATOM UART Transponder on ATOM Lite receives data via UART from a device connected with the HY2.0-4P terminal and transmits them directly to its USB serial.

-For example, UnitV2 outputs the recognized results as JSON to the HY2.0-4P terminal via UART, so you can display or process them after receiving them.
+For example, UnitV2 outputs the recognized results as JSON to the HY2.0-4P terminal via UART, so you can display or process them after receiving them on ATOM Lite.

 <a href="https://gyazo.com/cef3a61db121aa842c0369612320c401"><img src="https://i.gyazo.com/cef3a61db121aa842c0369612320c401.jpg" alt="UnitV2 and ATOM Lite are connected with HY2.0-4P cable" width="320"/></a>